A Quick Overview

 Background

-Connor Harman, a dedicated warehouse manager at a global retailer for over 15 years, looking for $2.6 million in construction funding for his existing property.
+Connor Harman, a dedicated warehouse manager working for the Australian entity of a NASDAQ listed global retailer for over 15 years, was looking for $2.6 million in construction funding for his existing property.

 He applied with his current lender, but had difficulty meeting servicing requirements, as a large portion of his income came from Restricted Stock Units (RSUs).